rahulkoduri96/Fresh-Flowers-Website/README.md

   - JavaScript

 - **Backend (Upcoming):**
-  - Spring Boot
+  - Node.js (or any preferred backend framework)
-  - Sevlet, JSP
+  - Express.js (for handling routes and server-side logic)
-  - MySQL
+  - MongoDB/MySQL (for storing user and product data)